AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-log-messages/download-tenant-log.md

 uid: download-tenant-log
 ---

-# Tenant and namespace log messages
+# Tenant and namespace logs

 The OCS logs contain troubleshooting information, including messages about tenant-related activity, errors, and system messages.
 By default, logs report on activities that occurred within the past month.